 Tay Ining (b.
 1988, Singapore) works at a metalworking shop.
-As an artist, she explores the neglected creative potential of fabrication industries in Singapore.
-Her recent works have addressed the conceptual concerns with mechanical phenomena and depicted objects, embedded within installation, scenography and performance.
+As an artist, she explores the neglected creative potential of manufacturing industries in Singapore.
+Her sculptural works examine conceptual concerns, such as the linguistics of fabrication and depicted objects, embedded within installation, scenography and performance.
 They are inspired by her encounters with the transformation of metal in the factory.

 Working in the metal workshop has allowed the artist to introduce something new and odd to the existing industrial process in the factory.
 She aspires to build up her craftsmanship and close the gap on conceptual art, making artwork as she experiments with metalworking.
 Interestingly though, she comes out with unusual approaches of using the existing equipment to work with metal and the factory workers around her start to ponder on the purpose of art.
 At the end of each day, she contemplates among the firey sparks and deafening noises from the labour.